-- 2.2 The quarter two full year projection highlights a full year cost of service provision totalling £15.3m, resulting in a deficit against the approved budget of £56,670.
-The following paragraphs highlight the main reasons for this projected deficit.
-In addition, Appendix A provides detail at a service level with notes on variances over £10,000. - 2.3 The full year projection for employees highlights a potential gross surplus of £529,006.
+- 2.2 The quarter three full year projection highlights a full year cost of service provision totalling £13.99m, resulting in a surplus against the approved budget of £28,579.
+The following paragraphs highlight the main reasons for this projected surplus.
+In addition, Appendix A provides detail at a service level with notes on variances over £10,000. - 2.3 The full year projection for employees highlights a potential gross surplus of £263,939.
 It should, however, be noted that within the Council's corporate expenditure is a target to save £209k from employment costs across the Council.
-The net position is therefore a surplus against target of £315k.
+The net position is therefore a surplus against target of £55k.
 The majority of the overall surplus is being accrued by One Legal.
-This is matched off by a reduction in third party income. - The national pay award has now been agreed each employee will receive an increase of £1,925 or 3.88% above scale point 43, Executive Directors were awarded 3.5%; however, at the time of calculating this quarter's forecast it had not been agreed.
-Therefore, a 4% pay increase has been included in the forecast.
-Ubico has included the £1,925 pay award in its latest forecast.
-Any adverse variance arising will be funded from an approved reserve. - 2.5 There is a projected overspend of £39,539 for premises costs.
-The main reason for this is due to various unplanned maintenance work carried out across numerous sites.
-It's anticipated that maintenance costs to the homeless properties will be over budget, some of these costs will be recovered through the rental charges. - 2.6 A saving of £22k is expected within Transport costs which is due to reduced travel across the Council and only four pool cars being used when five were budgeted. - 2.7 Payments to third parties highlights a projected deficit of £48,645.
+This is matched off by a reduction in third party and extraordinary income.
+The national pay award exceeded budget by £124k, each employee received an increase of £1,925 or 3.88% above scale point 43, executive directors were awarded 3.5%.
+This adverse variance will be funded from an approved reserve and is included within the Use of reserves figure.